-Throughout 2001, the government continued tight controls on alcohol production, including strict licensing requirements, import quotas on all distilled spirits except cognac and brandy, export duties, and increased excise taxes.
+The government continued tight controls on alcohol production, including strict licensing requirements, import quotas on all distilled spirits except cognac and brandy, export duties, and increased excise taxes.
 Many of these controls are intended to increase budget revenues.
 Import licenses are required for various other goods, including color TVs; sugar; combat and sporting weapons; self-defense articles; explosives; military and ciphering equipment; encryption software and related equipment; radioactive materials and waste including uranium; strong poisons and narcotics; raw and processed sugar; and precious metals, alloys and stones.
 Most import licenses are issued by the Russian Ministry of Economic Development and Trade or its regional branches and are controlled by the State Customs Committee.
 Import licenses for sporting weapons and self-defense articles are issued by the Ministry of Internal Affairs.
 In early 2002, the Russian Government submitted to the Duma draft legislation to simplify trade licensing procedures.

 Pharmaceutical products are included on reimbursement lists without any objective and verifiable criteria.
-Reimbursement lists and state purchases do not adequately consider the quality and safety of the products.
-The resulting low prices discourage the level of imports.
+Reimbursement lists and state purchases do not adequately consider the quality and safety of the products, and, as a result higher-priced imports are often discouraged.